dhellmann/pymotw/PyMOTW/os/index.rst

     :start-after: #end_pymotw_header

 .. {{{cog
-.. cog.out(run_script(cog.inFile, 'os_system_shell.py'))
+.. cog.out(run_script(cog.inFile, '-u os_system_shell.py'))
 .. }}}
 .. {{{end}}}

-Unless you explicitly run the command in the background, the call to os.system() blocks until it is complete.
+Unless you explicitly run the command in the background, the call to ``os.system()`` blocks until it is complete.
 Standard input, output, and error from the child process are tied to the appropriate streams owned by the caller by default, but can be redirected using shell syntax.

 .. include:: os_system_background.py
     :literal: